csecht/oyster-sizer/README.md

 ### Tips:
 * For best results, use a high-resolution image with reasonably contrasted  background.
 Oysters and standards should not be piled up.
 Touching and slightly overlapping oysters are fine, but should not overlap any standard.
 The shot should be straight down, not at an angle.
 Training of the YOLO model for oyster detection was mainly with images in a 4 x 3 aspect ratio (4032 × 3024 pixels), so images with similar aspect and resolution should give best results.
 * The most accurate sizing is when one size standard is placed near the center of the image and another somewhere in a corner quadrant.
 Standards should be close to the sizes of the oysters being measured.
-* Size standards should have a pixel diameter at least 4% of the image width or height.
-Smaller standards may not be detected, even after adjusting the confidence level.
+* Size standards should have a pixel diameter at least 4% and greater than 15% of the image width or height.
+Smaller or larger standards may not be detected, even after adjusting the confidence level.
 * The maximum number of detected objects is 400.
 If more are detected, the program will display a warning and only the first 400 will be analysed.
 * Generally, more detected oysters lead to more accurate results, but it is not necessary to detect every single oyster to obtain usable population metrics.
 Camera distance, cropping, and standards placement can affect detection and size estimates, so experiment with these variables to find what works best for your setup.
 * A summary of results is inset in the top left corner of the "Sized Objects" image.
 It will toggle off when changing annotation Styles, but can be toggled on with the Ctrl-I key (Command-I on macOS) or from the View pull-down menu.